Co-Director of Clinic Program

 - The agreement should detail the manner in which the learning goals are to be advanced through the student’s interaction with the field supervisor.

 - There should be scheduled, periodic meetings between the student and field supervisor to discuss the work assigned and review the student’s educational goals.
+These details need to be included in the Education Agreement under Plan for Field Supervision.

 - The supervisor will be asked to confirm and comment on the student’s work at the end of the externship.